builify/tt-stylesheet/README.md

     });
     ```

-- `disable`
+- **disable**

     Disables the stylesheet.
-This means that the styles, that the stylesheet has, will have no effect whatsoever on targeted elements.
+This means that the styles, the stylesheet has, will have no effect whatsoever on targeted elements.
     ```javascript
     Stylesheet.disable();
     ```

-- `enable`
+- **enable**

-    Enables the stylesheet.
-If the stylesheet has been disabled previously, the enabling will apply styles on targeted elements.
+    Enables the stylesheet if the stylesheet had been disabled.
     ```javascript
     Stylesheet.enable();
     ```

-- `CSSText`
+- **CSSText**

     Returns all style rules in CSS as you would find in a .CSS file.
     ```javascript